BrandedEntertainmentNetwork/docker-phpcpd/README.md

 [PHP Copy/Paste Detector](https://github.com/sebastianbergmann/phpcpd) inside a docker container.

-To run against your project mount the path as volume and point the image to it:
+To run against your project, mount the path as a volume and point the image to it:

 ```sh
 docker run -it --name phpcpd-cli --rm \